 Nov.
 18, 2021

 By Dec.
-31, operators of certain aircraft much register on the European Union Aviation Safety Agency’s (EASA’s) new environmental portal.
+31, operators of certain aircraft must register on the European Union Aviation Safety Agency’s (EASA’s) new environmental portal.

 The mandate is applicable to all civil fixed-wing aircraft with a maximum certificated takeoff mass of 34,000 kg or more, or with a certificated maximum internal accommodation for the aircraft type in question consisting of 19 passenger seats or more, excluding any seats for crew only.
 It applies to Part 91 and 135 operators, even though Part 135 already provide environmental information through the third-country operator (TCO) portal.